-The ACMA will keep a publicly available Register of Foreign Owners of Media Assets, which will include information about foreign stakeholders and the interests they have in media assets, such as commercial television and radio broadcasting licences and companies that publish newspapers associated with commercial broadcasting licence areas.
+The ACMA maintains a publicly available Register of Foreign Owners of Media Assets, which includes information about foreign stakeholders and the interests they have in media assets, such as commercial television and radio broadcasting licences and companies that publish newspapers associated with commercial broadcasting licence areas.

 Initial disclosure period

-If a person is a foreign stakeholder when the new provisions come into force, they will have six months in which to notify the ACMA of their company interests of 2.5 per cent or more in an Australian media company.
-Initial notifications are required to be made by 28 February 2019.
+If a person was a foreign stakeholder when the new provisions came into force, they were required to notify the ACMA of their company interests of 2.5 per cent or more in an Australian media company by 28 February 2019.

 Change of foreign stakeholder status

 Foreign stakeholders who acquire, or cease to hold, company interests of 2.5 per cent or more in an Australian media company are required to notify the ACMA within 30 days of this occurring.

 All foreign stakeholders are obliged to notify the ACMA within 30 days after the end of each financial year if they hold company interests of 2.5 per cent or more in an Australian media company, as at 30 June.